WOFAN commences distribution of farm inputs to 225,000 farmers

-As preparations for the 2023 dry season production begins across the nation, the Women Farmers Advancement Network (WOFAN) has commenced distribution of inputs to 225,000 young smallholder farmers and processors across 10 Northern Nigerian states (including the FCT) as part of the Integrated Community-led Scale-up (ICON2) Project to provide employment and employability opportunities for youth in the agricultural sector.
+AS preparations for the 2023 dry season production begins across the nation, the Women Farmers Advancement Network (WOFAN) has commenced distribution of inputs to 225,000 young smallholder farmers and processors across 10 Northern Nigerian states (including the FCT).
+This is part of the Integrated Community-led Scale-up (ICON2) Project meant to provide employment and employability opportunities for youth in the agricultural sector.

 The 225,000 young project partners are part of the 675,000 partners to be reached by the ICON2 Project over a period of three years, starting from 2023.